Alt S.A.R.L. Next Sells 805,227 Shares of Altice USA, Inc. (NYSE:ATUS) Stock

 - On Monday, November 4th, Alt S.A.R.L.
 Next sold 805,227 shares of Altice USA stock.
 The shares were sold at an average price of $24.50, for a total transaction of $19,728,061.50.

-Separately, TD Cowen dropped their target price on shares of Altice USA from $6.00 to $3.50 and set a “buy” rating on the stock in a research report on Tuesday, November 5th.
-Five research analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $2.22.
+Separately, TD Cowen decreased their target price on Altice USA from $6.00 to $3.50 and set a “buy” rating for the company in a research note on Tuesday, November 5th.
+Five analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, Altice USA currently has a consensus rating of “Hold” and an average price target of $2.22.

 Altice USA Company Profile